Pomona-ITS/HPC-Tech-Tutorials/applications/CUDA/eGPU.md

 [Liquid cooled Vega 64 w/out an enclosure](https://www.amazon.com/XFX-Radeon-Liquid-Graphic-RX-VEGMXWFXW/dp/B074DKPNXS)

-Sonnet 650 W is sold out
+Sonnet 650 W on its own is sold out.

-Aquired the bundle above using the Hahn grant.
+Acquired the bundle above using the Hahn grant.

 The product support page:

 https://www.sonnettech.com/product/egfx-breakaway-box.html

-60W adapter was not enough, got a 90W
+60W adapter was not enough, got a 90W.